 And his love for all things français

-8. Information about personality traits is a rich vein to tap: the more people who contribute their different takes on this the better they are balanced by an overall positive take on things.
+8. Information about personality traits is a rich vein to tap: the more people who contribute their different takes on this the better to maintain a positive take on things.

-For example, in this song “My Favourite Things”, the party person’s attention to detail about being prepared for all eventualities, with a bag full of emergency supplies is counterbalanced by finding out that her passport was out of date at the airport:
+For example, in this song “My Favourite Things”, the special person’s attention to detail about being prepared for all eventualities, with a bag full of emergency supplies is counterbalanced by finding out that her passport was out of date on arrival at the airport: